Does the thought of a complicated dysrhythmia intimidate you?

 The Homewood Suites by Hilton in the beautiful, upscale Galleria area of Houston will be our home base.
 Homewood Suites is located diagonally across the street from the elegant Galleria Mall - a grand venue for shopping and dining.

-We have negotiated a very favorable discounted suite rate for those staying at the Homewood Suites by Hilton - Galleria which includes: high speed complimentary wifi, unlimited in/out discounted parking, a complimentary hot buffet breakfast each morning, and a business area for computer and printing use (located on 1st level).
+Your suite includes high speed complimentary wifi, a complimentary hot buffet breakfast each morning, and a business area for computer and printing use (located on 1st level).